 Renting an apartment for the first time can be intimidating.
-Signing a lease can tie you contractually to a residence for a year or more.
+Signing a lease can tie you contractually to a residence for a significant period of time.
 You will be living near new people who may be respectful, irritating or somewhere in between.
 You could have property managers who are responsive or who take forever to get back to you about maintenance issues.
-What are your responsibilities in the search and leasing process?
+What are your responsibilities in the apartment search and leasing process?
 What should you know ahead of time?

 Here are some tips to help you find the right first apartment: